Selm123/Tic-Tac-Toe-Universe/project0-TicTacToe/readme.md

 # Iteration list:

+** Must Do:
+1. Use 9 planets rolling on title before start and has no lines, show line after start
+2. When winning, show 9 planets moving in circle
+3. When Hover on element, show the planet name and description on right side

 ** Do:
 UI:
-1. Set transition for elements
-2. Make the background starry sky shine (code train?)
+1. Make the background starry sky shine (code train?)
-3. When Hover on element, show the planet name and description on right side
-4. When winning, show 9 planes moving in circle
-5. Use 9 planets rolling on title before start and has no lines, show line after start

 AI:
 1. Add computer level choice (not chess randomly but try to win), use miniMax.js